minhuw/prometheus-ethtool-exporter/README.md

 A Prometheus exporter that exposes NIC statistics obtained through `ethtool -S`.

-> ⚠️ **Warning**: This project was heavily generated using Cursor IDE and Claude-3.5-sonnet AI.
+> ⚠️ **Warning**: This project was heavily (more than 90%) generated using Cursor IDE and Claude-3.5-sonnet AI.
 While efforts have been made to ensure quality and correctness, please review the code carefully before using in production environments.
 AI-generated code may contain unexpected behaviors or security issues.

 ## Features